hazelcast/hazelcast-simulator/docs/INSTALL.md

 For setup on GCE a developer email can be obtained from the GCE admin GUI console.
-Its usually something in the form: <my account id>@developer.gserviceaccount.com go to API & Auth > Credentials, click Create New Client ID,  select Service Acount. save your p12 keystore file that is obtained when creating a "Service Account"
+Its usually something in the form: <my account id>@developer.gserviceaccount.com go to API & Auth > Credentials, click Create New Client ID,  select Service Account. save your p12 keystore file that is obtained when creating a "Service Account"

 run ./setupGce.sh script